Robert Gottlieb, celebrated literary editor of Toni Morrison and Robert Caro, dies at 92

 “From the day 52 years ago that we first looked at my pages together, Bob understood what I was trying to do and made it possible for me to take the time, and do the work, I needed to do,” Caro said in a statement.
 “People talk to me about some of the triumphant moments Bob and I shared, but today I remember other moments, tough ones, and I remember how Bob was always, always, for half a century, there for me.
 He was a great friend, and today I mourn my friend with all my heart.”

+Caro is still writing his highly anticipated fifth and presumed final volume of the Johnson books, a series begun nearly 50 years ago.
+A Knopf Doubleday spokesperson would not comment on who might serve as its editor,

-Tall and assured, with wavy dark hair and dark-rimmed glasses, Gottlieb had one of the greatest runs of any editor after World War II and helped shape the modern publishing canon.
-His credits included fiction by future Nobel laureates Morrison,Doris Lessing and V.S.
+Gottlieb, tall and assured, with wavy dark hair and dark-rimmed glasses, had one of the greatest runs of any editor after World War II and helped shape the modern publishing canon.
+His projects included fiction by future Nobel laureates Morrison,Doris Lessing and V.S.
 Naipaul; spy novels by John le Carré, essays by Nora Ephron, science thrillers by Michael Crichton and Caro’s nonfiction epics.
 He also edited memoirs by Katharine Hepburn, Lauren Bacall and Washington Post publisher Katharine Graham, whose “Personal History” won a Pulitzer.
 Gottlieb so impressed Bill Clinton that the former president signed with Alfred A. Knopf in part for the chance to work with Gottlieb on his memoir “My Life.”

 Uniquely well-read and unstuffy, he was the rare soul who would claim to have finished “War and Peace” in a single weekend (some reports narrowed it to a single day) and also collected plastic handbags that filled shelves above his bed.
 Gottlieb was as open to “Miss Piggy’s Guide to Life” as he was to the works of Chaim Potok.
 On his desk for decades was a bronze paperweight, given to him when he started in publishing, etched with the words “GIVE THE READER A BREAK.”